Physics-50/Module-2/docs/week1.md

 <img src="images/week1-fig6.png" alt="" width="350">

 **Figure 6**: Schematic of light rays emerging from a diffraction grating.
-Only four rays have been highlighted, and all four reach the same point on the screen, a distance $$x$$ away from the center. *This schematic is very much not to scale.*
+Only four rays have been sketched, and all four reach the same point on the screen, a distance $$x$$ away from the center. *This schematic is very much not to scale.*

 In real situations we care about, the distance $$d$$ between the slits in the diffraction grating is six orders of magnitude smaller than the distance $$L$$ between the grating and the screen---that's like the difference between 1 cm and 10 km!
 Under these conditions makes sense to use the following approximation, which offends our sense of geometry definitions but is very accurate for our experiment:

 **We can approximate that all the rays that end at the same point on the screen are parallel to one another.**

 That means that the four green lines in Fig. 6 are treated as approximately parallel to each other as long as $$L \gg x$$.
-A better-scaled and ultimately more useful drawing would zoom in to just the region right above the diffraction grating, where the screen is *way* out of view and the rays that are all headed to the same position $x are shown in Fig. 7.
+A better-scaled and ultimately more useful drawing would zoom in to just the region right above the diffraction grating, where the screen is *way* out of view and the rays that are all headed to the same position $$x$$ are shown in Fig. 7.

 <img src="images/week1-fig7.png" alt="" width="350">

 **Figure 7**: Schematic of light rays emerging from a diffraction grating.
-All five rays shown land at the same point on the very distant screen. *This schematic is reasonably to scale.*
+All five rays shown land at the same point on the very distant screen.
+The paths of the five rays to the screen are the same above the diagonal dashed line, but differ in the portions shaded black below the dashed line. *This schematic is reasonably to scale.*

 In Fig. 7, we can see that the distance traveled by the light to get to the screen is different along rays coming from different slits.
-Relative to the rightmost ray in Fig. 7, each consecutive ray is longer by an additional length $$d \sin \theta$$.
+Relative to the rightmost ray in Fig. 7, each consecutive ray's path is longer by an additional length $$d \sin \theta$$.
 When the extra distance $$d \sin \theta$$ traveled by light on adjacent rays is equal to an integer number of wavelengths, then all the rays will interfere constructively at the point where they land on the screen, creating a bright spot.

 Mathematically, this condition is met if
 \begin{equation}\label{eq:grating}